gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 She pulled her robe even tighter around her shoulders.
 "There's a picnic.
 My aunt arranged it.
 I tried to make excuses, but she is set on it.
-But the day after---I might be able to get away then.
+But the day after—I might be able to get away then.
 I'll go to Cathé's after lessons.
 Look for me there."

 "After lessons, then."
 I pushed my fingers through the grille.